xiaomiyao/TCPChatApp/README.md

   - Creating and encrypting the message envelope.
   - Sending the encrypted message via the helper.
   - Decrypting and processing the server response, opening the main chat window upon successful login.
+  - 💥 Enhanced error response handling is now in place.

 📦 ## Data Models